Depressaria pimpinellae

 Depressaria pimpinellae is a moth of the family Depressariidae.
 It is found in most of Europe, except Ireland, Portugal and most of the Balkan Peninsula.

 The wingspan is 16–22 mm.
 Adults are on wing from September and after overwintering, again in the following spring.

-The larvae feed on Pimpinella saxifraga and Pimpinella major.
+The larvae feed on burnet-saxifrage (Pimpinella saxifraga) and greater burnet-saxifrage (Pimpinella major).
 They live in a silken spinning.